-Dan has represented companies in more than 100 labor and employment civil suits in federal and state courts and in more than 150 labor arbitration hearings.
-He has appeared in oral arguments in 15 cases before the U.S. Fourth Circuit Court of Appeals, and has also appeared before the U.S. Supreme Court.
+For decades, Dan has been considered one of the most accomplished labor and employment lawyers in North Carolina, especially in litigation matters.
+He represented companies in more than 100 labor and employment civil suits in federal and state courts and in more than 150 labor arbitration hearings.
+He appeared in oral arguments in 15 cases before the U.S. Fourth Circuit Court of Appeals, and also appeared before the U.S. Supreme Court.

 Recognized in Super Lawyers Business Edition in Employment & Labor Law (2015)